JamilHussain510/BBQ-master/README.md

 # BBQ-master

-I am creating a static web page for BBQ master.
-I am using HTML5 and CSS3 best practices.
+I'm creating a simple registration webpage for becoming a BBQ master.
+I'm using HTML5, CSS3, and JavaScript.